FREE HOME PLANNING

 To get the same amount of Tyson I would spend over $20.
 Craziness.

 You are paying a bundle for convenience here.
-It really doesn't take all that much time to make a pb&j, so take a few minutes to do it yourself!
+It really doesn't take all that much time to make a Peanut Butter & Jelly, so take a few minutes to make your own Homemade Uncrustables instead!

 Here's the math: